Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking: Background And Related Work

-Instead of fixing broken Web UI tests, several approaches focus on improving the robustness of the element~\cite{robula2,robula3}.
-Leotta et al. developed \emph{Robula+} ~\cite{robula2}, which generates locators to see if an attribute uniquely locates an element based on a predefined attribute priority.
-They also later proposed using multiple locator generators to further increase the robustness~\cite{robula3}.
-They determine the final result by having different locator generators vote, where they give higher weight to more reliable locator generators like \emph{Robula+}.
-Our design of the experiment is similar in essence with this approach, letting ChatGPT make a selection among multiple candidates.
-While improving the robustness of locators is beyond the scope of this paper, it could be worthwhile future work.
+Instead of fixing broken Web UI tests, several approaches focus on improving the robustness of the element. \emph{Robula+} ~\cite{robula2} focuses on generating robust XPath locators because the authors' study found that XPath locators are sometimes the only option. \emph{Robula+} checks whether an element or its ancestors possess unique attributes from a predefined whitelist (e.g., id, name, class).
+If multiple attributes are found, it chooses the attribute with the highest priority to refine the XPath, thereby enhancing its robustness.
+Expanding on this, subsequent work ~\cite{robula3} recommends multiple locator generators voting on the outcome, favoring reliable generators.
+Our design of the experiment is similar in essence with \emph{Robula+}, letting ChatGPT make a selection among multiple candidates.
+However, our emphasis is on fixing broken locators instead of improving the robustness of the locators.
+While enhancing the robustness of locators is outside the scope of this paper, it could be worthwhile future work to explore LLM-based approaches for generating robust locators.